 My great-aunt Edith who was a stenographer, secretary, and notary public was a fixture at family gatherings.
-When I knew her, she was living in California with her two brothers who also never married.
+When I knew her, she was living in California with her two brothers who also were not married.
 Until their father died, they had lived their whole lives in the family home in Kansas City.
 I sensed that though my family respected my uncles, they felt sorry for Aunt Edith.
 It certainly was never suggested to me that instead of getting married and being supported by a husband, I could become a self-supporting working woman like my aunt.

 When I began to research my family tree, I left the Swedish branch for last, perhaps because I already knew where my grandfather’s paternal relatives came from in the old country, as he had visited Sweden in the 1950s.

-In my search for female strength among my ancestors, I had already discovered Irish immigrant Annie Corliss Inglis who raised her 9 children in the tenements of New York City virtually alone while her husband was at sea, and German immigrant Anna Maria Haemmerle Christ who supported herself and her son working as a tailor in Brooklyn and continued to support herself after he married.
+In my search for female strength among my ancestors, I had already discovered Irish immigrant Annie Corliss Inglis who raised her 9 children in the tenements of New York City virtually alone while her husband was at sea, and German immigrant Anna Maria Hemmerlein Christ who supported herself and her son working as a tailor in Brooklyn and continued to support herself after he married.
 But there was more.